NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 to transform them as a group, with the ``bundle_adjust`` options ``--transform-cameras-with-shared-gcp`` and ``--transform-cameras-using-gcp``.
 For use with SfM, see :numref:`sfm_world_coords`.

+The option ``--fix-gcp-xyz`` fixes the GCP coordinates during optimization.
+This is useful when the GCP are very accurate.
+Otherwise set per-GCP sigma.

 The option ``--save-cnet-as-csv`` can be invoked to save the entire control network in the GCP format, before any optimization.
 This can be useful for